-Note: The G.722.2 Codec only appears in the list box if the AMR license is installed.
+Note: The G.722.2 Codec only appears in the Codec drop-down menu if the AMR license is installed.

 ** Both G.729A and G.729AB are supported.
 The variant used when selecting "G.729" from the Codec field depends upon the setting of Media List flag "Silence Suppression".
 If Silence Suppression is enabled, G.729AB is used.

 Specifies the voice sampling rate in bits/sec to be used by the codec.